Outpatient AI operations - Lawrenceville, GA

 03

-Every appointment, refill request, callback, or escalation flows into the right staff queue.
+Right now, when a call ends, where does the information go?
+Sticky note, mental note, or a voicemail nobody transcribed?
+This is what a staffed queue looks like instead: every appointment, refill request, callback, or escalation flows to the right person.
 Categorized, tagged with an action verb, audit-logged.
 Front desk only sees scheduling.
 Clinical only sees medical.
 Billing only sees insurance.

 BOOK Sarah Chen, new patient 2s